-Of course, you could simply use The Value Line's projected annual rates, but that is not as much fun, right?
+Of course, you could simply use The Value Line's projected annual rates, but that is not as much fun, is it?

-For the Discounted Cash Flow Model, use the Value Line estimated or actual dividends and extrapolate the estimated dividends until 2015 or 2016.
-(Use the dividend growth rate you calculated for the Constant Perpetual Dividend Growth Discount Model to calculate estimates of the 2013 through 2016 dividends.)
-Use an appropriate value for the target price of early 2016.
+For the Discounted Cash Flow Model, use the Value Line estimated or actual dividends and extrapolate the estimated dividends from 2014 to 2017.
+(Or use the dividend growth rate you calculated for the Constant Perpetual Dividend Growth Discount Model to calculate estimates of the 2014 through 2017 dividends.)
+Use an appropriate value for the target price of early 2017.
 (You can use your own prediction or look at The Value Line target price range and choose a price somewhere in the middle.
 How is that for accuracy?
 Remember that we want to eliminate any pretense of absolute precision.
 We are predicting the weather!)

-Eligible Stocks:

-Abbott Laboratories, AFLAC, Air Products and Chemicals, Anheuser-Busch InBev, Aon, AT&T, Automatic Data Processing, Baker Hughes, Ball Corporation, Bank of America, Bank of New York, Best Buy, BlackRock, The Blackstrone Group, Boeing, Bristol-Myers Squibb, Cardinal Health, Caterpillar, Chevron, Citigroup, Clorox, Colgate-Palmolive, ConAgra, ConocoPhillips, CSX, CVS/Caremark, Corning, Deere, Dr Pepper, Dupont, Emerson Electric, ExxonMobil, FedEx, Fifth Third Bancorp, Gannett, General Dynamics, General Mills, Halliburton, Harley-Davidson, H. J. Heinz, Hershey's, Honeywell, IBM, Illinois Tool Works, Ingersoll-Rand, Intel, Johnson Controls, Kellogg's, Kimberly-Clark, Kraft, Eli Lilly, Lockheed-Martin, Marathon Oil, Marsh & McLennan, McDonald's, Medtronic, Merck, Microsoft, Mondelez, Newmont Mining, Norfolk Southern, Northrop Grumman, PepsiCo, Pfizer, Pitney-Bowes, PPG Industries, Raytheon, Schlumberger, Southern Co, State Street Corp, Sysco, Target, Texas Instruments, 3M, Travelers, Tyson, Union Pacific, United Technologies, UPS, US Bancorp, Verizon, Wal-Mart, Wells Fargo, Xcel Energy, Yum Brands
+Eligible Stocks: The above models work best with large-cap stocks with long histories of paying dividends. (a.k.a.
+Blue-chip, value stocks) Abbott Laboratories, AFLAC, Air Products and Chemicals, Anheuser-Busch InBev, Aon, AT&T, Automatic Data Processing, Baker Hughes, Ball Corporation, Bank of America, Bank of New York, Best Buy, BlackRock, The Blackstone Group, Boeing, Bristol-Myers Squibb, Cardinal Health, Caterpillar, Chevron, Citigroup, Clorox, Colgate-Palmolive, ConAgra, ConocoPhillips, CSX, CVS/Caremark, Corning, Deere, Dr Pepper, Dupont, Emerson Electric, ExxonMobil, FedEx, Fifth Third Bancorp, Gannett, General Dynamics, General Mills, Halliburton, Harley-Davidson, H. J. Heinz, Hershey's, Honeywell, IBM, Illinois Tool Works, Ingersoll-Rand, Intel, Johnson Controls, Kellogg's, Kimberly-Clark, Kraft, Eli Lilly, Lockheed-Martin, Marathon Oil, Marsh & McLennan, McDonald's, Medtronic, Merck, Microsoft, Mondelez, Newmont Mining, Norfolk Southern, Northrop Grumman, PepsiCo, Pfizer, Pitney-Bowes, PPG Industries, Raytheon, Schlumberger, Southern Co, State Street Corp, Sysco, Target, Texas Instruments, 3M, Travelers, Tyson, Union Pacific, United Health, United Technologies, UPS, USB, Verizon, Walmart, Wells Fargo, Xcel Energy, Yum Brands

 P.S.
 Flip through The Value Line index and gawk at the sheer number of publicly traded companies.
 Could any one person ever become capable and qualified to give advice on more than a small percentage of the companies available for investment?
 Can you now understand why mutual funds have entire teams of analysts and portfolio managers?
-The Value Line index also contains market commentary.
+The Value Line index also contains market commentary and sample portfolios.
 What do they say about the current market conditions?